10 minutes

 Step 3: Add the soda and ice just before serving so it’s fresh!
 Or serve over ice so the punch doesn’t get diluted while sitting in the bowl!

-And don’t forget about the presentation!
+Don’t forget about the presentation!
 Go all out with a pretty punch bowl (this is the one I have) or dispenser, festive cups, and holiday-themed straws.
-And garnish with Candied Citrus, fresh cranberries, and cinnamon sticks!

-If you really want to up the “WOW” factor, a few floating citrus slices look beautiful in a clear server.
+If you really want to up the “WOW” factor, a few floating citrus and apple slices look beautiful in a clear server.

-And have some fun with garnishes: drink picks, candied orange slices, and cranberries always make drinks look extra fancy!
+And have some fun with garnishes: drink picks, candied orange slices (I get mine at Trader Joe’s), cinnamon sticks, and cranberries always make drinks look extra fancy!

 Obviously, this Thanksgiving Alcoholic Punch isn’t for the kiddos, but they don’t have to be left out.
 Just make another batch without the hard stuff, and it’ll be (almost) as good!
 Just add extra soda or ginger ale for them.
 You could also make a batch of Kinder Punch!